-- Registration form - Photo for identification purposes - Non-Refundable Deposit of \$600 (payable by U.S. check, money order, credit/debit card or wire transfer) Tuition balance (\$700) is due 2-weeks prior to Intensive start date. - Verification of Previous Studies (minimum of high school diploma or its equivalent)
+- Registration form - Photo for identification purposes - Non-Refundable Deposit of (\$700 payable by U.S. check or credit/debit card) Tuition balance is upon Intensive start date. - Verification of Previous Studies (minimum of high school diploma or its equivalent)

 Intensive programs are closed when they have reached capacity (16-18 students).